ix0rai/enigma/README.md

 ```

 `JAR_NAME` will be replaced with one of the packages in the `org.quiltmc.enigma.input` package.
 This allows you to set up classes that will reproduce the issue or demonstrate the feature you're developing, then pass them into a project to be tested.
 When you create a new package inside the `input` package, all classes inside that package will be automatically compiled into a jar.
 A gradle task will also be created to pass that jar into `enigma-swing` for other testing.

+This isn't the only way to develop enigma, but we appreciate it, and it makes sure your changes won't break in the future!

+#### `Enigma` vs `EnigmaProject`

+- not the same thing!

+#### mapping storage

+- EntryTree
+- the wild proposal system